 - What is the distribution of the publisher?
 Do they have "standing orders" from university libraries?

 - Do authors have to pay to publish?
 (Note: this is a legitimate model for open access publishing but is only of value if refereed)

 - What are the copyright implications?

-- What if my publication is available on open access in an institutional repository?
+- What if my publication is 'open access' in an institutional repository?

 Thinking about a career in academia?

 Questions to ask your supervisor or departmental colleagues:

 - Will it adversely affect future publication, in particular my ability to get my research published in journals?

 - Will it add value to my academic career?